ljedrz/lambda_calculus/README.md

 ## TODO

 - a few more tests
-- more independent tests (less integration)
+- move integration tests into a tests folder
 - further optimizations
+- an `abs!(n, expr)` macro for multiple abstractions